acidbourbon/M8195A_scripts/README.md

 ## Prerequisites

+### The server on the windows machine

 The Keysight M8195 consists of two parts: The hardware and the "Soft Front Panel" software.
 This collection of scripts talks DOES NOT talk to the hardware directly (because the hardware is dumb), but to the "Soft Front Panel", which provides the SCPI interface to the instrument as a whole.

+"Soft Front Panel" must run on a Windows machine with its port number 2025 exposed to the network.

 The SCPI interface IS NOT running by default.
 "Soft Front Panel" needs to be started with command line argument "/Socket 2025" in order for our scripts to work.